VictorSt3/ExataCapstoneUSF/README.md

-For Serial monitor:
+Libraries:
 - Tools -> Manage Libraries
-  - Search for Adafruit TinyUSB
+  - Adafruit TinyUSB
+    -  Might be included inside the Seeeduino package
+  - Sensirion I2C SHT4x (with Sensirion Core dependency)
+    - Might be included inside the Seeeduino package

 For T/H and 3-axis accelerometer: